 Signs

 Blistered white insulator, corroded electrode and no deposits.
-This will shorten the life of the spark plug.
+Leads to a reduction in spark plug life.

 Recommendations

-Check if the spark plug is in the correct temperature range, if it is not igniting too early (ignition timing set too early), whether a lean fuel mixture is being used, whether there is air leakage in the intake manifold and whether the valves are stuck.
+Check to see if the spark plug is in the correct temperature range and if it is not pre-igniting (ignition timing is set too early), whether the fuel mixture is too lean, whether there is air leakage in the intake manifold, and whether the valves are stuck.
 Check the coolant level and make sure the radiator is not clogged.

 Early ignition